10+ Signs An Interview Went Well (Signs For Interview Pros)

 3. They asked you leading questions

 If they asked questions like when you might be available to start or what else you might like to know about their company culture, that’s a good sign.
-Any type of question that seemed as though it’s related to them proving you more information to make a decision to get hired with them, is a sign that the interview did, in fact, go well.
+Any question that seemed as though it’s related to them proving you more information to decide to get hired with them is a sign that the interview did, in fact, go well.

 4. They showed you around the office

 This is another small but great sign.
 If they showed you around the office after your interview, this means they were genuinely interested in you.
-They spent additional time with you telling you information about their cafeteria or employee benefits that are all around the office.
+They spent additional time telling you information about their cafeteria or employee benefits all around the office.
 If they did this, that’s a great sign.

 5. If they said they’d email you soon

-It’s a great sign when they give you some type of action item or task for themselves after the interview.
-If the hiring manager said, “I’m going to send you an email in a few days for next steps” then that’s a wonderful sign.
-Any type of commitment that you might have heard, small or large, is a wonderful sign.
+It’s a great sign when they give you some action item or task for themselves after the interview.
+If the hiring manager said, “I’m going to send you an email in a few days for the next steps,” then that’s a wonderful sign.
+Any commitment that you might have heard, small or large, is a wonderful sign.